MariaGrillo/Risk-Profile-Predictor/README.md

 ## Structure

 model.py: this file contains the InsuranceModel class with the following main methods:
-- preprocess_training_data: preprocessing steps for training data
+- Preprocess_training_data: preprocessing steps for training data
 - Preprocess_unseen_data: preprocessing steps for testing data
-- fit: method to train the model
+- Fit: method to train the model
-- predict: method to generate predictions
+- Predict: method to generate predictions

 run.py: python script to download the data, train the model and test it.
 Once trained, the model is serialised in a pickle file.